Welcome to HQ!

 Fast mission completion time and avoiding colliding with the AUVs will get you the best score.
 So speed (safely) ahead!

 In the Supply and Logistics Mission, you must deliver essential military cargo to three different ports.
-Make the ship that can deliver cargo fastest to each of the different locations.
-You now have to design your ship’s hull by adjusting the length and building the bow and stern.
+Your mission is to design the ship that can deliver cargo fastest to each of the different locations.
+This mission is the first time that you can alter the length of your hull.
+Simply adjust the length in the dry down then build the bow and stern.

 Ships with different lengths have different top speeds, but only if the engine and propellers are powerful enough.
-And the design of your ship will also affect maneuverability.
+Also, consider that the design of your ship will affect maneuverability.
 You will have to navigate the channels between islands and sandbars to make it to port safely and without running aground.
+Keep your ship safe!

 A map is available to help plan your route between ports – and driving up to the channel markers outside each port will help you automatically navigate to your next destination.